ANTsX/ANTsPy/tutorials/UsingITK.md

 ```

-## 3. Declaring your function for Python
+## Step 3.
+Declaring your function for Python

 Now, in the file, we need to declare the function for `pybind11` to wrap it in python.
 This is a simple process, but can be tedious since every image type needs to be declared